-EMS 765S Teaching in the Outdoors (3) SUMMER ONLY.
+SUMMER ONLY.
 Formerly EMS 864S.
 Basic principles of outdoor teaching will be combined with outdoor skills and an environmental service learning investigation.
 Due to its content, this will be taught in workshop format during the summer semester.
-Credit will not be awarded to students who have credit for EMS 565S or 864S required).
-Credit will not be awarded to students who have credit for EMS 576.
+Credit will not be awarded to students who have credit for EMS 565S or 864S.